docker/docs/enterprise/upgrade.md

 2. Universal Control Plane (UCP).
 3. Docker Trusted Registry (DTR).

-While upgrading some of these components will become temporarily unavailable.
+While upgrading, some of these components will become temporarily unavailable.
-So you should schedule your upgrades to take place outside business peak hours, to make sure there's no impact to your business.
+So you should schedule your upgrades to take place outside business peak hours to make sure there's no impact to your business.

 ## Create a backup